 - Marketing, Advertising and Promotion

 - Market Research

 - Minority Business Development

 - Regulatory Compliance

 - Women’s Business Issues

 The Small Business Development Center Program of Ohio (SBDC) is funded in part through a cooperative agreement with the U.S. Small Business Administration.
-The SBDC program is also funded in part by the Ohio Department of Development.
+The SBDC program is also funded in part by the Ohio Development Services Agency.
 All opinions, conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the SBA.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact Ohio Small Business Development Center at Summit Medina Business Alliance, 526 S. Main Street, Akron, Ohio 44311, Administrative Asst., 330-375-2111.